Perfect commuting graphs: Commuting graphs of quasisimple groups

 Suppose that the induced subgraph on $S$ is a cycle $(t_1,\dots,t_k)$.
 For $t_i\in S$, we see that the colour of $(t_i,t_{i-1})$ is not the colour of $(t_i,t_{i+1})$, or else $t_{i-1}$ and $t_{i+1}$ would commute.
 It follows immediately that the cycle is $2$-colourable, and hence that it has even length.

 Suppose on the other hand that the induced subgraph on $S$ is the complement of a $k$-cycle.
 We may assume that $k>5$, since the complement of a $5$-cycle is another $5$-cycle.
 Let $t_1,t_2$ be two connected vertices in $S$ -- so either $H(t_1)=H(t_2)$ or else $L(t_1)=L(t_2)$.
 Now $\{t_1,t_2\}$ is a subset of $k-5$ distinct triangles in $\Gamma(S)$ and so at least $k-3$ vertices in $\Gamma(S)$ have the same colour.
-But this implies that $S$ contains a complete subgraph on $k-3$ vertices, which is impossible. \end{proof}
+But this implies that $S$ contains a complete subgraph on $k-3$ vertices, which is impossible, since $k\ge 7$ by assumption, and the complement of a $k$-cycle has no clique of size greater than $k/2$. \end{proof}

 By reference to \cite[Table 5.1.D]{kl} we see that the results given above attend to almost all quasisimple covers of the groups $\PSL_3(q)$.
 When $q=2$ the group $\PSL_3(2)$ has an exceptional cover isomorphic to $\SL_2(7)$; however this has been dealt with in the previous section and so can be excluded here.
 The remaining exceptions occur when $q=4$, and the next lemma deals with this situation.